hannahWard/liftoff-assignments/P2-Project_Outline/README.md

 theories, and news on books they love.

 ### Features
-1. Spoilers- Users will be able to add pieces of information to the details page
+1. Book List- Users will be able to find and add books

-2. Filter Book List- Users will be able to filter the Book Index by different criteria such as Author, Category, or Rating
+2. Spoilers- Users will be able to add pieces of information about books to the details page

 3. Authentication- Users will be able to create personal accounts

-4. Personal Collections- Users will be able to have different collections to which books can be added
+4. Rate & Review- Users will be able to rate & review books as well as see ratings and reviews other users have left

-5. Levels of Participation- Users will earn profile pictures that change based on quantity of contributions to the site
+5. Personal Collections- Users will be able to add books to their own personal lists of books

 ### Technologies
 C#/.Net
-Java
+CSS/HTML
 Bootstrap

 ### What I'll Have to Learn
 -How to add and manage users and authentication
--How to add filters to Index Views
+-How extend ASP.NET Identity
 -How to save images to a database
--How to implement a layout
+-How to implement a bootstrap layout
--How to display a modal dialog box
+-How to create a many-to-many relationship

 ### Project Tracker
 https://trello.com/b/wRlx466s/anovelcompanion